mochoy/personal-site/src/assets/blog/how_to_land_an_internship/how_to_land_an_internship.md

 ## Remember: You're Interviewing Them!

 General questions I usually ask them:
+- How many interns and people on the team?
+Get idea of intern ratio, want good support

+## Take Notes!

 # The Offer!

 - School may have policy to extend timeline
 - Bomb offers!!
 - Think about it
+- Talk to someone on team to learn more, just ask recruiter

 ## Compensation